Electrical Panel Upgrade Cost

 200A to 400A Upgrades

 Upgrading from a 200A to a 400A electrical service is a complex and expensive process, particularly for residential homes.
-The cost associated with such an upgrade can add $10,000 to $15,000 to the project at a minimum.
-This type of upgrade is more common in commercial settings and is rare in residential properties due to the cost and complexity involved.
+The cost associated with such an upgrade can add $10,000 to $15,000 to the project at a minimum in Colorado.
+This type of upgrade is more common in commercial settings or new construction and is costly to do for existing single-family homes due to the cost and complexity involved.

-2. Separate applications and approvals from the utility company, which may include a load calculation and justification for the increased service size
+- Separate applications and approvals from the utility company, which may require a load calculation and justification for the increased service size

 The utility company will require the customer to justify the need for the increased capacity and may ask them to pay for some or all of the costs associated with the necessary infrastructure upgrades.
-In residential settings, 400A services are usually installed in ultra-large homes at the time of new construction, where the electrical demands are high enough to warrant the additional capacity.
+In residential settings, 320 or 400A services are usually installed in ultra-large homes at the time of new construction, where the electrical demands are high enough to warrant the additional capacity.
+In addition, new ADUs, units or rentals built on existing property often get a second line of service with a maximum capacity of 200A.

 Examples of homes that may require a 400A service include:

-While it is possible to upgrade existing houses to 400A, it is rare and very expensive.
-The process involves replacing the meter socket, main service cable, and panel, as well as upgrading the grounding system and potentially making changes to the home’s wiring to accommodate the increased capacity.
+While it is possible to upgrade existing houses to 400A, it is rare and very costly for residential homeowners in Colorado.
+The process involves more than typical electrical work.
 In most cases, homeowners will need to work with an electrical engineer and the utility company to develop a plan and obtain the necessary approvals.
-In addition, most 400A (or similarly sized) equipment has lead times exceeding 20 to 40 weeks.
+Approvals and utility applications may take up to 18 months or more to be processed.
+In addition, most 400A (or similarly sized) equipment has lead times exceeding 4 to 24 months.

 Electrical panel upgrades are a crucial aspect of maintaining a safe, reliable, and efficient home electrical system.
 As residential electrical demands continue to evolve, homeowners must be proactive in assessing their panel’s capacity and considering upgrades when necessary.